LSD: Overdose

 Despite acting as non-selective serotonin receptor agonists, major psychedelics like LSD and psilocybin do not cause serotonin syndrome even with extreme overdose.
-This is thought to be due to the fact that they act as partial agonists of serotonin receptors like the serotonin 5-HT_{2A} receptor relative to serotonin itself.
+This is thought to be because they act as partial agonists of serotonin receptors like the serotonin 5-HT_{2A} receptor relative to serotonin itself.
 Conversely, NBOMe psychedelics like 25I-NBOMe are more efficacious and have been uniquely associated with serotonin syndrome-like toxicity.
 A 2018 retrospective analysis of 3,554 LSD-only exposures reported to poison control centers in the United States between 2000 and 2016 found that serious toxicity was infrequent.
 Common adverse effects (2.4–42%) included agitation or irritability, tachycardia, hallucinations or delusions, confusion, pupil dilation, hypertension, drowsiness or lethargy, elevated creatine phosphokinase (CPK), nausea and vomiting, and others.
 Selected serious adverse effects included fever or hyperthermia in 3.8%, single seizure in 2.4%, coma in 1.4%, elevated creatinine in 1.4%, multiple seizures in 1.2%, rhabdomyolysis in 1.1%, respiratory depression in 0.9%, cardiac conduction disorder in 0.5%, and status epilepticus in 0.4%.
 There is a case report of severe neurological sequelae following a single typical recreational dose of LSD involving seizure and cardiorespiratory arrest.
 In general, psychedelics like LSD may rarely cause seizures in some individuals.

 The median lethal dose (LD_{50}) of LSD in animals varies and is 50 to 60 mg/kg in mice, 16.5 mg/kg in rats, and 0.3 mg/kg in rabbits all given by injection.
 A well-known 1962 instance of an elephant named Tusko given 297 mg (~0.1 mg/kg) LSD by intramuscular injection proved fatal.
 These findings suggest that elephants may be much more sensitive to LSD in overdose than humans and other species.
 However, this instance has been mired in criticism and controversy due to miscalculation of LSD dose and concomitant post-LSD administration of promazine and pentobarbital.
 The experiment was repeated in two elephants with similar doses of LSD in 1984 without incident.

 Massive doses of LSD are largely managed by symptomatic treatments, and agitation can be addressed with benzodiazepines.
 Reassurance in a calm, safe environment is beneficial.
 Antipsychotics such as haloperidol are not recommended as they may have adverse effects.
 Gastrointestinal decontamination with activated charcoal is of little use due to the rapid absorption of LSD, unless performed within 30 to 60 minutes of ingesting exceedingly huge amounts.
 Administration of anticoagulants, vasodilators, and sympatholytics may be useful for treating ergotism.